Stefan0436/Cyan/BUILDING-WINDOWS-TARGETING-MODLOADER.md

 [base-command] -PresetLibSourceCache build gameData serverJar
 ```

-4. Replace [extra-task] with gameData if the client wrapper is supported, else remove it.
+4. Replace [extra-task] with gameData if the client wrapper is supported, remove it otherwise.
 5. Run the commands